telepresenceio/telepresence/faqs.md

 ** What operating systems does Telepresence work on?**

-Telepresence currently works natively on macOS, Linux, and WSL 2.
+Telepresence currently works natively on macOS (Intel and Apple silicon), Linux, and WSL 2.
 Starting with v2.4.0, we are also releasing a native Windows version of Telepresence that we are considering a Developer Preview.

 ** What protocols can be intercepted by Telepresence?**